gwilku/jscan-docs/general/getting_started.rst

 	- connect to a Wi-Fi cast by the adapter
 	- some adapters and phones will require you to disable mobile data transfer, otherwise the connection will fail
-	- make sure you allow JScan to use your device location - it's needed for establishing the wi-fi connection
+	- make sure you allow JScan to use your device location - it's needed for establishing the wi-fi connection (see note above)

 **************
 Making Changes